nickspeal/nickspeal.github.io/DarkVision-portfolio.md

 I would be very excited to work for DarkVision: a growing company building a product with enormous potential.
 The startup atmosphere is a very motivating and the product lies right at the intersection of my interests and background: the integration of mechanical, electrical, and software systems.

-It is difficult to prepare a portfolio because a lot my work doesn't lend itself to presentation in this format.
+It is difficult to prepare a portfolio because a lot my work hasn't had deliverables that lend themselves to presentation in this format.
 On this page, I have included links to my work where possible and provided brief descriptions otherwise.

 ## About Me